 The biopsies extracted during endoscopy are searched for reflux esophagitis marks.
 After that, additional information that is obtained includes: leukocyte infiltration, proliferation of squamous epithelium, ulcerations and cornification.

-The existence of Barret’s esophagus is indicated by the conversion of the squamous epithelium into a columnar epithelium with goblet cells.
+The existence of Barrett’s esophagus is indicated by the conversion of the squamous epithelium into a columnar epithelium with goblet cells.

-Histology also makes a further division of Barret’s-related findings possible:
+Histology also makes a further division of Barrett’s-related findings possible:

 - Low Grade Intraepithelial Dysplasia (= LGID)

 - High Grade Intraepithelial Dysplasia (= HGID)

 This method is particularly applied to patients with NERD.
 Esophageal pH is monitored for 24 hours through a nasal esophageal tube and if a pH of ≤ 4 is determined, it corresponds to a reflux of acidic gastric content.
 In healthy individuals, such episodes are only seen postprandially (after a meal) and just for up to 5 minutes.
 In patients with acid reflux disease, reflux episodes are particularly observed at night and after midnight.

 As mentioned in the section about esophagoscopy, there are many useful classifications of gastroesophageal reflux disease, depending on the endoscopic findings.
 We would like to present two of them here, since they are occasionally an exam question: